Finance and Funding

 Horizon 2020 is an EU programme for research and innovation and is part of the EU’s drive to stimulate growth and jobs in Europe.
 It runs from 2014-2020.
 Full details on the Horizon 2020 website.

 The EU provides a number of supports to European SMEs including grants, loans and guarantees as well as non-financial support through programmes and business support services.
-The European Commission (EC) has created an overview of the range of opportunities available to European SMEs, available on the EC website.
+The European Commission (EC) has created an overview of the campaigns and projects aimed at sharing best practices and exchanging ideas among entrepreneurs.

 The European Portal for SMEs will help you find information on EU financial supports.